 Even though Violetta had a fruitful and at times a dangerous life she was a very quiet person at Guild meetings

 We are a group of enthusiastic crafts men & women helping to keep alive the traditional art of hand spinning, weaving & dyeing.

 Alongside these crafts we have members that are avid supporters of braiding, felting & tapestry weaving

 We are an energetic Guild that has gained a strong public profile through our demonstrations at local shows and running workshops at schools and other organisations

 We hold two general meetings a month usually held on the:

 Third Friday at Probus Village Hall

 Fourth Saturday at Chacewater W.I.Hall

-A Two Year Foundation Course in Spinning, split into
+A One Year Foundation Course in Hand Spinning

 Our monthly meetings regularly consist of hands on workshops with tutors or speakers, experts in their field.
 During the meetings there is a vibrant Sales Table to visit, a vast library, there is equipment for members to hire, a wealth of talent to tap into and last but not least cakes to compliment your cup of tea or coffee.